 Chubb has been a pioneer in developing advanced environmental insurance solutions, including coverages for premises-based exposures, contractors’ and project pollution liability, renewable energy, clean tech and environmental cleanup projects, as well as “green building” consulting services and a property policy that enables greener rebuilding after a loss.

 Chubb’s role in mitigating supply chain and global operations risks through its risk engineering services helps organizations identify climate-related exposures and provides risk management expertise to help manage environmental challenges caused by climate change.

 A primary objective of Chubb’s environmental program is to measure, record and reduce greenhouse gas (GHG) emissions in the company’s own operations.
-Between 2006 and 2012, a period that preceded ACE Limited’s January 2016 acquisition of The Chubb Corporation, GHG emissions at ACE were reduced 27% per employee, far exceeding the original goal of an 8% reduction per employee.

 The environment is a priority in Chubb’s corporate philanthropy.
 Chubb supports communities around the world in which our employees live and work through our established philanthropic entities and via company-sponsored volunteer initiatives.
 For example, grants from Chubb’s charitable foundations have helped preserve sensitive lands and habitats across the U.S. and around the world, finance “green” business entrepreneurs, and support educational programs that promote a healthy and sustainable environment.

 In 2018, the company earned a score of B on the CDP’s climate change program ranking.
 Chubb was also one of only 22 insurers – out of 148 analyzed – to earn a “High Quality” designation for the comprehensiveness of its climate risk disclosures by Ceres, the nonprofit sustainability organization.